Emma at pureYoga

 I continued my training and whilst I was pregnant with my second child I completed my postnatal recovery (mum and baby) with Uma Dinsmore-tuli.
 The course was a very nurturing space and again I learnt so much in this time with Uma.
 New interest and teachers are always making me question and tweak my style of teaching.
 I recently went to some workshops in London with Sean Corne, who was mind blowing and I have also been lucky enough to work with some great Teachers in this area such as Lynne, Ann, Mike and Geraldine.
 At the moment I am finding the tool of meditation to be very useful in order to seek the quiet space that can be essential to a new parent.

 With a little one around these days I try to do my own practice as often as I can in order to remain sane and patient.
-I am very fortune to have a extremely supportive husband, family and friends who help me to be able to get away now and again and enjoy a yoga morning or weekend, so I can pass on my growing knowledge.
+I am very fortunate to have an extremely supportive husband, family, and friends who help me to be able to get away now and again and enjoy a yoga morning or weekend, so I can pass on my growing knowledge.

 Who knows what will happen?
 At the moment I am really enjoying teaching yoga to pregnant ladies and would love to develop this area further.
 I would really like to do more work with a young people and children in order to develop their relaxation and calming techniques.
 I have a keen interest in the philosophy of yoga and how you can make it ‘real’ in our everyday lives.
 Living in yoga with strong roots and an optimistic and calming point of view is my ultimate goal.